 But it should be noted that Red rice has a typical taste, which might not be acceptable to many.
 But this would be a small sacrifice to make for a healthy living.

 And we honestly believe, this sacrifice is worthy of the benefits which red rice offers.

-Basmati Rice vs. Red Rice – Which Is Better for Diabetes, And Why?
+Basmati Rice vs. Red Rice – Which Is Better for Diabetes?

 There is no doubt that both basmati rice and red rice are a better alternative than white rice.
 Their glycemic index is much lower than white rice.